 Under such a circumstance, the successful development of one product may not be sufficient to sustain a company.
 A successful company will need to produce a series of good value and high-quality products with great consistency, and the secret to success lies in the fine execution of the critical tasks in the product-definition stage, and presentation models or prototypes definitely plays a key role to persuade your market and your customers.

-3.What Challenges will Meet during Presentation Prototyping Period?
+3.What Challenges will Meet during the Presentation Prototyping Period?

-Below are the common mistakes and issues we may meet in product development phase.
+Below are the common mistakes and issues we may meet in the product development phase.

 3.1 Explore solutions to specific usability or design problems

-Recently we have one case of a coffee machine designer from Austria, sending us a project which has a great crystal appearance, but the material thickness over 40mm, the product design looks very good, but finally found out injection moulding is not possible for such a thick wall thickness.
-Actually, we are ok to make the presentation models same as their design by silicone mold, but the limitation is material which is not UV stable.
-Therefore, this perfect look product not suitable for mass production due to not well designed for production tooling, and at the end, if not do some design change it will affect its push to the market.
+Recently we have one case of a coffee machine designer from Austria, sending us a project which has a great crystal appearance, but the material thickness over 40mm, the product design looks very good, but finally found out injection molding is not possible for such a thick wall thickness.
+Actually, we are ok to make the presentation models the same as their design by silicone mold, but the limitation is material that is not UV stable.
+Therefore, this perfect look product not suitable for mass production due to not well designed for production tooling, and in the end, if not do some design change it will affect its push to the market.

 3.2 Material option and alternate

-Most of the products are used in specific areas such as medical grade, automotive grade or even aerospace grade, some important components will have critical material requirements.
-However, due to machining limitation or technology, sometimes we may not able to meet such requirements and will need to suggest alternate material or alternate technology.
+Most of the products are used in specific areas such as medical-grade, automotive grade, or even aerospace-grade, some important components will have critical material requirements.
+However, due to machining limitations or technology, sometimes we may not able to meet such requirements and will need to suggest alternate material or alternate technology.

-For example, one of our India customer inquiry a lamp housing (prototype required 1 piece only), they required material to be PP, using CNC machining.
-After engineering team stimulated the CNC machining feasibility we found it not possible to machining the housing as one piece without splitting machining, due to too many undercuts, even our 5-axis machine can’t build it up.
+For example, one of our Indian customers inquiry about a lamp housing (prototype required 1 piece only), they required material to be PP, using CNC machining.
+After the engineering team stimulated the CNC machining feasibility we found it not possible to machining the housing as one piece without splitting machining, due to too many undercuts, even our 5-axis machine can’t build it up.
 The question is PP material is not suitable for splitting machining, because it is not possible to glue.
-So we suggest using alternate material - ABS/PC, which is strong enough and ok for splitting and gluing.
+So we suggest using alternate material – ABS/PC, which is strong enough and ok for splitting and gluing.